epicweb-dev/weather-mcp/README.md

-# Country Weather MCP
+# Weather MCP

-This is a simple MCP tool that returns the weather of the given country.
+This is a simple MCP tool that returns the weather of the given logitude and latitude based on the OpenWeatherMap API.
-Defaults to the country found via the `CF-IPCountry` header.